-Companies implementing six sigma for the first time and if they get failed then they get away from this methodology or improvement culture.
-Poor project execution makes it difficult for the companies to adopt this methodology for the second time.
+Companies implement six sigma for the first time and if they get failed then they get away from this methodology or improvement culture.
+Poor project execution makes it difficult for companies to adopt this methodology for the second time.

-Teams can help avoid poor project performance by taking extreme care to execute every phase of the project correctly and by choosing low risks and high reward improvements teams can also achieve success at the first time.
+Teams can help avoid poor project performance by taking extreme care to execute every phase of the project correctly and by choosing low risks and high-reward improvements teams can also achieve success the first time.

-I think we discussed everything about six sigma starting from its history, the definition from different perspective, principles, benefits, and challenges in its implementation, even if you are totally new to this field I am sure now you got the basic idea about what is Six Sigma and how useful it is.
+I think we discussed everything about six sigma starting from its history, the definition from different perspectives, principles, benefits, and challenges in its implementation, even if you are totally new to this field I am sure now you got a basic idea about what is Six Sigma and how useful it is.

 This is just the beginning of this powerful methodology, there are so many things to learn.
-If you want to learn more then check out the other articles.
-If you like this article please share it with your network and comment your thoughts below…
+If you want to learn more then check out the other articles and get certified in Six Sigma with EALSS Academy.

 If you found this article useful then please share it with your network and subscribe to get more such articles every week.